basho/basho_docs/source/languages/en/riak/community/product-advisories/dvv-lastwritewins.md

 1. Uncompress the patch ZIP file.
 1. Place the beam file in your basho-patches directory (»riak_install_dir«/lib/basho-patches).
-1. If the beam file is not already owned by the user that Riak is running under, set the permissions to ensure that it can be read by that user.
+1. If the beam file is not already owned by the user that Riak is running under, change the ownership to the user Riak is running under.
 1. Execute the following commands:

 ```riak